Jay Gould (entrepreneur)

 Jay Gould (born April 1, 1979) is an American tech entrepreneur and the founder & CEO of Yashi.
 Gould is also an active angel investor, and has backed web-based startups including DogVacay, Tout, Buffer, and Fitocracy.

 Education

-Gould graduated from Rowan University in 2001, where he earned a bachelor's degree in Law & Justice.
+Gould graduated from Rowan University in 2001, where he earned a bachelor's degree in law and justice studies.

 Career

 In December 2005, Gould sold his first business to Bolt Media for an undisclosed amount and joined Bolt as its President.
 At the time of the sale, Gould's websites had 3.3 million U.S. unique visitors, according to comScore Media Metrics.